fooltowise/NeroNotes/Nero's Notes/Johan Steene & Daniel Zhang Interview - the Teqnion Family.md

 ![Churchill & Johan Steene](https://assets-global.website-files.com/5f9040753e1a568ed9abb979/6274c8622b20dbf0f19c1b3f_Churchill%20%26%20Steene%20.png)

 **Daniel:** Johan is the absolute best manager I have met.
 Often, I forget that he is my boss and instead think of him as a great friend, my older brother, or my business partner.
-That means that I get to do things my way with a lot of inspiration from what Teqnion has done previously and of course having Johan as a sounding board.
+That means that I get to do things my way with a lot of inspiration from what [[Teqnion]] has done previously and of course having Johan as a sounding board.

 With that said, I think I only have received one direct order from Johan, ever, and that was how to mix the Gin & Tonic.
 I did as I was told, but I was laughing and surprised about the situation, so I had actually forgotten the secret recipe… I guess you will have to come to our next AW to see for yourself!

 **Gustaf:** _I am sold!
-Daniel, what is your forecast for Teqnion’s EBITA in 50 years?_
+Daniel, what is your forecast for [[Teqnion]]’s EBITA in 50 years?_

 __**Daniel:** What is EBITA?
 Haha!
 Jokes aside, I seldom think about EBITA.
 If you asked me about our current EBITA I would not be able to answer.

 We have said that we want to at least double earnings per share every five years.
 This should be a little easier now than in a few decades, but it should be doable.

-When I started at Teqnion in the beginning of 2021 we said that we aimed at 1000x the value of the firm.
+When I started at [[Teqnion]] in the beginning of 2021 we said that we aimed at 1000x the value of the firm.
 Given that the value follows the profit and that we had a net profit of 44 Msek in 2020, I guess that number would be closer to 44 Bsek in 2070.
 Sounds hefty but that is still only half of what American Express makes today…